apache/incubator-gluten/docs/Velox.md

-Velox Backend

 Currently, the mvn script can automatically fetch and build all dependency libraries incluing Velox and Arrow.
 Our nightly build still use Velox under oap-project.

 # Prerequisite

+<b>Currently Gluten+Velox backend is only tested on Ubuntu20.04 and Ubuntu22.04.
+Other OS support are still in progress </b>.
+The final goal is to support several common OS and conda env deployment.
-Velox uses the script setup-ubuntu.sh to install all dependency libraries, but Arrow's dependency libraries can't be installed.
+Velox uses the script setup-ubuntu.sh to install all dependency libraries, but Arrow's dependency libraries isn't installed.
 Velox also requires ninja for compilation.
-So we need to install them manually:
+So we need to install all of them manually:

 ```shell script
 apt install maven build-essential cmake libssl-dev libre2-dev libcurl4-openssl-dev clang lldb lld libz-dev git ninja-build uuid-dev